conda-forge/sxs-feedstock/README.md

 For example, the `metadata` subpackage provides functions for reading and analyzing the metadata files provided with SXS simulations for describing the physics they represent.
 Another important subpackage is `zenodo`, which provides handy functions for interacting with zenodo.org in general, and in particular our collection of simulation data on that site.
+This subpackage may also be helpful for more general Invenio-based data repositories.

 Current build status